Keeping you safe FAQWed 4 Aug 2021

-- Maintaining the highest possible cleaning standards within our building, in particular disinfecting contact surfaces and seats between performances.
+- We will maintain the highest possible cleaning standards within our building, in particular disinfecting contact surfaces and seats between performances.

-- Making hand-sanitising gels available on all of our floors.
+- Hand-sanitising gels are available on all of our floors.

-- Encouraging the use of contactless payment systems at our Box Office and bars.
+- We are encouraging the use of contactless payment systems at our Box Office and bars.

-- Staggering access to the building to limit capacities in our foyer and bar areas.
+- We’ll continue to stagger access to the building to limit capacities in our foyer and bar areas.

-- Encouraging our customers to use e-tickets, to avoid queues for ticket collection.
+- We’re encouraging our customers to use e-tickets, to avoid queues for ticket collection.

-- An increased usher to audience ratio, to ensure a safe and enjoyable experience for everyone.
+- You’ll see an increased usher to audience ratio, to ensure a safe and enjoyable experience for everyone.